OAI/OpenAPI-Specification/CONTRIBUTING.md

 * Bring the future closer by making changes that are in line with future 3.x releases and the planned OpenAPI 4.x (Moonwalk) specification as the details of that become available.
 * Make the specification document clearer or easier to understand.

-A minor release is due when there are some meaningful features (including one or a small nummber of headline features).
+A minor release is due when there are some meaningful features (including one or a small number of headline features).

 ### Patch Releases